Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 25, 2021
+June 29, 2021
 * Created by: BryceSchroeder and Teknoman117 (aka.
 Nathaniel R. Lewis)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-48):
+New in this latest version (release-49):

 1.)
-Fixed a 1.12 series bug that caused the beta-support warning dialog to stick across scenes on non-windows machines.
+Official support for 1.12.0 and 1.12.1 added, warning on those removed.

 Known Bugs: